±%

 • The percentage difference between the two values

-• The formula used
+• The formula applied

 • Step-by-step calculation breakdown